aginity/Redshift/README.md

 To get started with this sample a few pre-requisites:

 1. You must have access to a Redshift database and appropriate permissions to the INFORMATION_SCHEMA.
-2. The table below provides a reference to the INFORMATION_SCHEMA tables used and the corresponding catalog query names and description.
+2. The links below provide a reference to the INFORMATION_SCHEMA tables used and the corresponding catalog query names and description.

+For detail on is [Duck Duck Go](https://duckduckgo.com).